python/cpython/Doc/library/multiprocessing.rst

 A proxy object has methods which invoke corresponding methods of its referent (although not every method of the referent will necessarily be available through the proxy).
-A proxy can usually be used in most of the same ways that its referent can:
+In this way, a proxy can be used just like its referent can:

 .. doctest::